 Have a copy shop print the picture to be framed on stiff paper (called "card stock").
-To determine the lengths of frame pieces cut from 1-1/2-in-wide material, subtract 1-in from the height and width of the picture to create a 1/2-in overlap on each frame side.
+To determine the lengths of frame pieces cut from 1-1/2-inch wide material, subtract 1 inch from the height and width of the picture to create a 1/2-inch overlap on each frame side.
 That measurement becomes the inside length of the mitered frame pieces.
-For the outside length of a frame piece, double the width of the material used (1-1/2-in) and add that number to the inside length.
-For the 12-in x 15-in picture shown here, that means you'll want the frame pieces 14-in and 17-in long on the outside edges.
+For the outside length of a frame piece, double the width of the material used (1-1/2 inch) and add that number to the inside length.
+For the 12-inch x 15-inch picture shown here, that means you'll want the frame pieces 14 inches and 17 inches long on the outside edges.

-Cut four oversize frame parts about 1-in longer than their final outside lengths.
+Cut four oversize frame parts about 1 inch longer than their final outside lengths.
 Rotate the miter saw table counterclockwise to 45 degrees and miter-cut one end of each part to place against a stop block.

 By starting with the long pieces, you can avoid wasting material if you accidentally cut a frame side too short.
 Simply save that piece to cut for a short side.